raspberrypilearning/ML-image-detection-starter/en/step_2.md

 In the box labelled **Class 1**, click the button labelled **Webcam**.
 If the browser asks you for permission to use the camera, click on **Allow**.
 ![The 'Webcam' button highlighted.](images/webcam.png)

---- collapse ---
----
-title: Safety tip
----
-For this project, point your camera away from your face or sit out of the shot, to make sure that you are not storing images of yourself on the cloud unnecessarily.
---- /collapse ---

 --- /task ---

 --- task ---

 Take your object or image and hold it in front of your webcam.

 Hold down the blue **Hold to Record** button and move your object around in front of the camera so that it captures all the sides and odd angles that you can show the camera.
+Try to point your camera away from your face or sit out of the shot, to make sure that you are not storing images of yourself on the cloud unnecessarily.
 ![The 'Hold to Record' button highlighted.](images/record.png)

 --- collapse ---